On this journey I’ve had to cast the courage to care so many times. I’ve wanted to quit, give up, stay with inappropriate people and just stop caring.

 The more I cared, the more I had to work at discovering the hidden evils around me.

 I remember telling Redmond, my counselor of many years, “Can I just stop now?”
 His response was always the same, “It’s too late for you now, Jodie.
 You’ve done too much work.
 You can’t go back.”

 I kind of wanted to from time to time.
 Denial would quench my thirst to hide.

-I remembered the rules of seeing no evil, hearing no evil, and speaking no evil and I was breaking them all.
+I remembered the rules of see no evil, hear no evil, and speak no evil and I was breaking them all.

 I boldly said, “In the name of Jesus, stop.”

 Discouragement echoes along side the path of healing.
 Don’t be alarmed when it shows up and tells you that you aren’t really winning.